scandar/qpay-transaction-system/readme.md

 # QPay

-QPay is a money transaction app
-It's a personal project that i didn't finish
+QPay is a money transaction app, It's a personal project that i didn't finish.

-This is the first phase of the application
+This is the first phase of the application.
   - user authentication
     - register
     - login